katheich/project-1/README.md

 ## Bugs ![Frightened cat](/images/cat-frightened.png)

-- collisions still not 100% reliable - sometimes pac-man can 'pass through' a ghost
+- In spite of the 'player shadow' described above, the collisions are still not 100% reliable - sometimes pac-man can 'pass through' a ghost.

 ## Potential future features

-- server-side saved scoreboard
+- Server-side saved scoreboard
-- mobile-compatibility
+- Mobile-compatibility
-- different behaviour for each 'ghost', more complexity
+- Different behaviour for each 'ghost', more complexity
-- further levels
+- Further levels

 ## Lessons learned

-- Adding a 'play again' feature was more trouble than anticipated, as initially the new grid would just be added to the array of the old grid, and show everything happening there was not visible.
+- Adding a 'play again' feature was more trouble than anticipated, as initially the new grid would just be added to the array of the old grid, so everything happening there was not visible.
 As a solution, the centre screen gets wiped completely every time something new is displayed.

 - Though in theory collisions based on pac-man and the ghost being on the same cell should suffice, due to the processing lag, it was necessary to add a 'player shadow' to allow for collisions to be correctly detected in a wider area (and it's still not working all the time!)

 ## Artwork and credit